kent-map/kent/20c/20c-forster-em-biography.md

 Through places where ten shadows went;

-The shadows passed; but we remain.
-5
+The shadows passed; but we remain.[^ref5]

 However, two years later, in Howards End, Forster would ask ‘Why has not England a great mythology? . . .
-Deep and true as the native imagination can be, it seems to have failed here.’6
+Deep and true as the native imagination can be, it seems to have failed here.’[^ref6]

 Alas, our Kentish gods had failed to dominate the classical ones!